gvwilson/thirdbit/fiction/voyage/index.md

 tent to discuss the previous night's battle.

-Coronel Szarkos's granddaughter Martta transcribed her father's account of what happened next<sup>Here as elsewhere, I use the Ebrentennen translations of the Szarkosy's dynastic chronicle, rather than those officially incorporated into the Barsadov dynasty's records.
-Despite regular protestations to the contrary, the evidence of political bias in the latter is overwhelming.</sup>:
+Coronel Szarkos's granddaughter Martta transcribed her father's account of what happened next<span class="sidenote">Here as elsewhere, I use the Ebrentennen translations of the Szarkosy's dynastic chronicle, rather than those officially incorporated into the Barsadov dynasty's records.
+Despite regular protestations to the contrary, the evidence of political bias in the latter is overwhelming.</span>:

 > The Old Bear (note: Uws) called for cider and sweets, and plied the gens with
 > questions about the damned's (note: Pale Remainder's) tactics and valor.
 When